bagder/libbrotli/README.md

 Wrapper scripts and code around the brotli code base.

-Builds a "libbrotli" library out of the [brotli](https://github.com/google/brotli) decoder source.
+Builds a "libbrotli" library out of the [brotli](https://github.com/google/brotli) decode and encode sources.
 Uses autotools.

 # Build